Salle Favart, Opéra-Comique © Raphael Metivet

 The incredible journey of the drame lyrique statue

 In February 1899, two statues were installed in the entrance hall of the new Salle Favart.
 The one now known as Manon, created by Antonin Mercié, was originally an allegory of 18th-century Opéra- Comique.
-Beside it stood not the current Carmen, but an allegory of lyrical drama by Alexandre Falguière (1831-1900).
+Beside it stood not the current Carmen, but an allegory of Lyrical drama by Alexandre Falguière (1831-1900).
 At the entrance of the theatre, thus stood side by side repertoire and creation, tradition and modernity.

 In spring 1919, Le Drame lyrique was removed and replaced by a Carmen by Guiraud-Rivière, which led to the reclassification of Mercié’s statue as Manon.
 From then on, two modern heroines of the Opéra-Comique stood side by side—creations by Bizet (1875) and Massenet (1884).
 Reintegrated into state reserves in 1932, Falguière's statue was entrusted to the city of Angers in 1936.